wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 ## April 2018

-We added the following integrations:
+We added the following integrations in April 2018:

 * Azure
 * Kong

-We enhanced existing integrations by adding dashboards:
+We enhanced existing integrations by adding dashboards in April 2018:

 * Amazon Route 53 dashboard
 * Amazon EBS dashboard